 This step is similar to the previous Step 3, however instead of examining different responses to a text, we’re looking at different versions of a text.

 For example, The Hunger Games a ‘Young Adult’ novel, but the very similar story of Gladiator considered an adult film.
 How soon will there be a remake of The Hunger Games series that isn’t considered to be ‘Young Adult’ – and why do we keep remaking things?
 Why don’t we all just go back and read the historian Plutarch’s story of Spartacus, the original arena-warrior, Spartacus?
 Why do we need new versions of enduring texts?

-Step 5: Be able to explore, analyse and critically evaluate texts and demonstrate your understanding in a sophisticated manner
+Step 5: Explore, analyse and critically evaluate texts

 Demonstrates insightful understanding and sophisticated evaluation of the concepts and values in texts and the ways in which these are expressed